northox/northox.github.io/about/index.md

 The pictures in this blog are scenes from my trips and my neighborhood.
 I'm still using a simple smartphone.

 Why do I put some total random pictures in a security blog?
 Simply because I feel like it.
-This is one of the very few activities I enjoy aside computer stuff and like using my shots as part of my work.
+This is one of the very few activities I enjoy aside computer stuff and using my shots as part of my work makes it feel a little more personal and human.

-I've developed this new interest while being inspired by an [awesome developer](https://github.com/jmettraux) and friend on the other side of the globe (Japan) named [John Mettraux](https://www.flickr.com/photos/jmettraux/) and a former IBM co-worker and friend, [Denis Dumouchel](http://dumouchel.ca/photos/).
+I've developed this new interest while being inspired by an [seasonned developer](https://github.com/jmettraux) and friend on the other side of the globe (Japan) named [John Mettraux](https://www.flickr.com/photos/jmettraux/) and a former IBM co-worker and friend, [Denis Dumouchel](http://dumouchel.ca/photos/).

 If you're interested, for the moment you can find most of my pictures on [Instagram](https://instagram.com/northox/).